-To recognize the significance that the InLife agency force has made on the Advocacy, InLife Sheroes presented the Advocates for Women Empowerment (AWE) award during the Annual Sales Awards in March 2023.
-Since the InLife Sheroes inception, more than 22,000 women have owned one or multiple InLife policies, totaling almost P5 Billion in premiums, ensuring more women, and women-led households and businesses are financially-protected.
+To recognize the significance that the InLife agency force has made on the Advocacy, InLife Sheroes presented the Advocates for Women Empowerment (AWE) award starting on the Annual Sales Awards in March 2022.
+Since the InLife Sheroes inception, more than 22,000 women have owned one or multiple InLife policies, totaling almost PhP5 Billion in premiums, ensuring more women, and womenled households and businesses are financially protected.

 For its many accomplishments as a program, InLife Sheroes has garnered several awards from various prestigious organizations.
-In 2023, it bagged the Silver Anvil Award: Public Relations Program on a Sustained Basis - Advocacy Communication given by the Public Relations Society of the Philippines (PRSP).
+In 2023, it bagged the Silver Anvil for Public Relations Program on a Sustained Basis - Advocacy Communication Award given by the Public Relations Society of the Philippines (PRSP).
 The award recognized the impact InLife Sheroes has made on the lives of Filipino women across the country.